What is Anaemia?

-- Premature ageing such as greying of hair
+- Premature aging such as greying of hair

-- Progressive bone marrow suppression at any age which may include any combination of the cytopenias including aplastic anaemia.
+- Progressive bone marrow suppression at any age which may include any combination of the cytopenias including Aplastic Anemia.

-- Malignancies such as acute myeloid leukaemia or chronic myeloid leukaemia.
+- Malignancies such as acute myeloid leukemia or chronic myeloid leukemia.

 - Pulmonary fibrosis